 The stimulus package includes the Paycheck Protection Program which most businesses understand is to keep employees paid during the economic crisis caused by the coronavirus pandemic.
-Seems fair in exchange for the government necessarily shutting down the economy.
+Think about it, how else do you make money if the economy is shut down?

-The SBA application and the April 2, 2020, SBA interim rule should be reviewed carefully.
+Everyone should be aware of the SBA (Small Business Administration) application and the April 2, 2020, SBA interim rule.
+It pays to fully understand it!
 Various certifications must be made.
 In particular, you must certify that “Current economic uncertainty makes this loan request necessary to support the ongoing operations of the Applicant.”

 Clearly we are seeing unprecedented effects on businesses small and large.
 Almost every small business, professionals included, have suffered from reductions in revenues.
+If this is you, read carefully and get your money back!
 The PPP loan will certainly “support the ongoing operations” of these businesses.

 Here is the list of certifications you will have to make: